Squamish River Watershed Society (SRWS)

 RESTORATION.
 MONITORING.
 EDUCATION.
 COMMUNITY.

-We are a projects-based organization that engages in watershed restoration, education and outreach, community stewardship, and monitoring programs.
+We are a project-based organization that engages in watershed restoration, education and outreach, community stewardship, and monitoring programs.

 We are a registered, charitable, environmental non-profit.

-・Please visit the Central Estuary Restoration Project for more information about restoration in the Squamish Estuary
+Please visit the dedicated website Restore the Shore and sources page for more info about restoration in the Squamish Estuary

 Donate to the SRWS